 There may be exceptions when tube feeding might offer some benefit to a person with dementia without imposing significant burdens.
 However, as a general rule, tube feeding should not be attempted when a person with dementia loses their capacity to feed themselves.

-In 2010, one of the departments of the Catholic Bishops’ Conference of England and Wales, the Department for Christian Responsibility and Citizenship, produced a booklet titled A Practical Guide to the Spiritual Care of the Dying Person.
-On page 27, they noted that the Catholic obligation to provide tube feeding may cease “in the last days of life when nutrition will have little or no effect in sustaining life or earlier in some conditions, such as dementia, where steady weight loss despite Clinically Assisted Nutrition and Hydration is recognised as part of the late stages of the illness.”
+In 2010, one of the departments of the Catholic Bishops' Conference of England and Wales, the Department for Christian Responsibility and Citizenship, produced a booklet titled A Practical Guide to the Spiritual Care of the Dying Person.
+On page 27, they noted that the Catholic obligation to provide tube feeding may cease “in the last days of life when nutrition will have little or no effect in sustaining life or earlier in some conditions, such as dementia, where steady weight loss despite CANH is recognised as part of the late stages of the illness.”
 This statement confirms that Catholic teaching does not simply demand the insertion of a feeding tube into Catholics with dementia who have lost the capacity to feed themselves.

 In the six cards which begin with the number 8, the Natural Dying — Living Will cards invite us to make decisions about feeding.
 The strong consensus amongst Catholic bioethicists is that hand or spoon feeding is almost always an ordinary means of preserving life.
 I believe therefore that we should include Cards 8.1 and 8.2 in our “Treat and Feed” list.
 Thus, in 8.2, hand feeding should continue even if it's not getting quite enough food into us.
 When we are bedbound in advanced dementia, our nutritional needs are quite small.